 Amrullah Saleh, the state minister for security reforms, on Tuesday June 13, 2017 resigned from his position.
 Saleh who previously served as the head of the National Directorate of Security (NDS) made his surprise announcement after having been appointed to the post in March 2017.
 (20170613)

 A group of armed militants launched an attack on the residence of the former intelligence chief Amrullah Saleh in Kabul city but no casualties were reported as the Afghan forces quickly repulsed the raid.(20181128)

 Afghan acting Interior Minister Amrullah Saleh stepped down from his post on Saturday Jan 19, 2019 in order to run for the vice-presidency alongside President Ashraf Ghani who plans to bid for a second term in 20.
 July’s election.

-Saleh is married and has several children.
+Saleh is married and has five children.